damian-krawczyk/damiankrawczyk.com/docs/projects/gov-pl-info/index.rst

     :align: left
     :width: 165px

-Python has been used here to write piece of code to download data from selected `gov.pl <https://www.gov.pl>`_ subpages, parse it, extract articles lately released, translate them using Google Translate service and finally prepare them to be send to created Telegram Channels.
+Python has been used here to write the code to download the data from the selected `gov.pl <https://www.gov.pl>`_ subpages, parse it, extract articles lately released, translate them using Google Translate service and finally prepare them to be sent to the created Telegram Channels.

 .. list-table::
     :widths: 25 75